Bill-dev-it/Bill-dev-it/README.md

 ## Profile

+Hi, my name is Khoi Nguyen or you can call me Bill Nguyen.
 I am an Information Systems student at UIT with a strong interest in building reliable backend systems and data-driven applications.
 My work focuses on practical implementations, including API development, system integration, and analytical tools.

 I am currently developing projects that apply programming to real-world use cases, particularly in financial data analysis and automation.